Arrow-right Camera

 Democrat Nick Brown and Republican Pete Serrano are battling over who will fill the post of outgoing Attorney General Bob Ferguson, who announced he would not seek re-election this year and run for governor instead.

 Brown and Serrano aren’t strangers.
 Before they announced their respective runs for office, the pair argued against each other in court over state gun laws.
-Last week, the pair met again twice to argue face-to-face on debate stages, those times about a wide array of legal issues in the state on top of gun safety.
+Last week, the pair met again twice to argue face-to-face on debate stages, those times about various legal issues in the state on top of gun safety.

 Brown, 47, of Seattle, is the former U.S. attorney for Western Washington.
 Before that, he served as legal counsel to Gov. Jay Inslee.
 Serrano, 43, is the mayor of Pasco.
 He previously worked as a lawyer for the U.S. Department of Energy.
 He’s also the director of a conservative nonprofit that has challenged certain state gun laws and COVID-19 vaccine mandates.